minostro/erlang-ports/README.md

 Common place to drop code related with Erlang ports.

 # erlang-ruby
 Toy project to test the interaction between Erlang and Ruby processes.
-Currently, only Erlang can send messages to the Ruby process trough a port.
-Communicate from the Ruby side is not implemented yet.
+Currently, only Erlang can send messages to the Ruby process trough an erlang port.
+Communication from Ruby to Erlang is not implemented yet.

 ## Setup
 ```